Transporting Firearms in New Jersey

 - A target range or authorized place for practice, match, target, or skeet shooting exhibition; and

 - Exhibition or displays of firearms which are sponsored by any law enforcement agency or firearms club for display purposes.

 For the NJ FID card exemption to apply, N.J.S.
 2C:39-6(g) requires that, when transporting firearms, you make no unnecessary stops between the above locations.
 You must go directly to and from, for the requirements set forth by N.J.S.
 2C:39-6e and N.J.S.
 2C:39-6(f)(3) to be satisfied.
 If you happen to stop at the dry cleaners or grocery store on your way to or from hunting, the NJ FID card exemptions may be unavailable.
 Also, the firearms are required to be transported in a particular manner.
 N.J.S.
 2C:39-6(g) spells out how the firearms are to be transported:

 - The firearms must be unloaded; and

-- They must be inside a closed and fastened case or gun box; or
+- They must be inside a closed and fastened case or gun box or securely tied package; or

 - They must be locked in the trunk of the automobile it is being transported in.
 (For the equipment pictured above, your vehicle will need a really large trunk.)